 18. USE INVOICING/ACCOUNTING SOFTWARE – I use Fotobiz, but some people get by with Quickbooks.
 Others use custom Filemaker or Excel solutions.
 I can no longer recommend BlinkBid due to lack of customer service support.

 19. CREATE SOME GREAT “LEAVE BEHINDS” – Starting out, you may not have the funds for a full color, 48 page booklet, but you can easily print up some small runs of well designed postcards.
 After you’ve shown your book to a potential client, it’s good to hand them a “leave behind” card with one of your signature photos to remember you by.

-20. NETWORK WITH OTHER PHOTOGRAPHERS IN YOUR MARKET – Don’t operate in a vacuum.
-This is where the ASMP membership comes in handy.
+21. NETWORK WITH OTHER PHOTOGRAPHERS IN YOUR MARKET – Don’t operate in a vacuum.
+This is where the ASMP or APA membership comes in handy.
 Social gatherings of photo organizations, or events like workshops, or Photo Expo are a great way to meet colleagues, develop friendships, and ask questions.
 You might find out about a deadbeat client to avoid, or you might get an estimating or pricing question answered.
 Not everyone will be as candid, but personally, I would rather help someone than have them underprice a valuable job because they are new to the game and screw it up for everyone.
 You should always keep growing and keep learning.

 IN SUMMARY: If you are thinking of starting a successful photography business, know that it's a tough road filled with long days of hard work and you'll be up against ridiculously good competition.
 Remember what I said earlier, only tackle this if you really can't imagine yourself doing anything else.
 I probably can't change the way you see things, or change the work you produce, but if you have the goods, do your homework (including reading the books I've outlined here), and put these steps into place, you'll be in a good position for your business to succeed.